Hacienda Parga s/n, Los Muermos, Region de Los Lagos, Chile

-Just over an hour west of the Lake District capital of Puerto Montt, The Cliffs Preserve brings luxury to the Chile's dramatic southern coast for the first time.
+Just over an hour west of the Lake District capital of Puerto Montt, Hotel Mari Mari brings luxury to the Chile's dramatic southern coast.

 For a country so narrow, it is a wonder why the entire tourism infrastructure south of Santiago turns inwards toward the lakes and volcanoes.
 A visit here will have you questioning just how much this stretch of Pacific is overlooked.
 The wild, windswept beaches flooded with wildlife and backed by Nalca groves and Valdivian rainforest are comparable to the most dramatic sections of coasts of say, New England or the Pacific Northwest in the U.S. This is where Patagonia begins and is one of the region's most stunning settings.